jfriedlein/Custom_Doxygen_Documentation/README.md

 \endcode

 6. Run the script "make_documentation.asc".
 This will merge your code into the mainpage, run Doxygen over it and open the created documentation in the web browser.
+To run the .asc file you might have to call

+chmod 755 make_documentation.asc # this enables the file to run in the terminal as a shell code

 7. To host the documentation on a GitHub page you can follow this straightforward guide https://goseeky.wordpress.com/2017/07/22/documentation-101-doxygen-with-github-pages/, where the new index.html file has already been created and properly placed for you in the docs folder.

 ## ToDo